yuuire/guide/docs/privacy-settings/software/browsers/chrome/mobile.md

 # Chrome Mobile Settings

-Tap the three-dot menu in the top right corner and tap 'Settings'.
+Tap the three-dot menu in the top right corner and tap `Settings`.

 ## You and Google